Favorites for Franken's Minnesota seat reflect #MeToo's rise | New Country 923

 In Minnesota’s other Senate race, popular incumbent Amy Klobuchar was looking at an easy win over four Democrats, while state Rep. Jim Newberger carried the GOP endorsement against three rivals.

-Franken, a Democrat and former “Saturday Night Live” comedian, resigned at the beginning of the year after a firestorm erupted last November amid a string sexual misconduct allegations.
-Democratic Gov. Mark Dayton appointed Smith, his lieutenant governor and a top aide, to the seat until this November’s special election to fill out the final two years of Franken’s term.
+Franken, a Democrat and former “Saturday Night Live” comedian, resigned at the beginning of the year after a firestorm erupted last November amid a string of sexual misconduct allegations.
+Democratic Gov. Mark Dayton appointed Smith , his lieutenant governor and a top aide, to the seat until this November’s special election to fill out the final two years of Franken’s term.

 Democrats resoundingly endorsed Smith at their state convention in June.
 Her most prominent primary challenger was Richard Painter, a former ethics attorney in President George W. Bush’s administration whose profile rose as a strident critic of President Donald Trump.